ZakaCoding/open-cmap/README.md

  npm run make
 ```

+#### Publish package with electron
+> Don't forget to setup cors.php on www folder, because installation process will run error. be patient :)

+##
 For researcher feel free to chit chat with me, i am online and ready to help you guys.
 You can mail me [zakanoor@outlook.co.id](mailto:zakanoor@outlook.co.id) or DM on my IG's :), here my ID's [youn8e_](https://instagram.com/youn8e_)

 CHEERSSS... 🥂